 Nobody calls this a tax.
 But you pay it every month.
 Every month.
 Same country.

-"You don't have to live there."
+"You chose to live there."

 €45 million moves through this parish every year.
 86% leaves the same day.
 Here's why.
 Pärnu county median. €1,400 gross.
 Follow every euro.